Festive Elf Popsicle Stick Craft [With Template]

 Glue the completed elf hat to the top of the elf’s head.

-Place the eyes slightly below the hat and glue in place.
+Place the eyes slightly below the hat and glue them in place.
 Use the black marker to draw on a smile just a bit below his eyes.

 Take the pink pom pom and glue it just between the eyes.